-Victim, perpetrator, or both?
-ICC verdicts in Uganda case
+ICC convicts Ugandan rebel commander of war crimes

-THE HAGUE, Netherlands (AP) — Judges at the International Criminal Court are passing judgment Thursday on a senior commander in the brutal Ugandan rebel group Lord’s Resistance Army who is charged with 70 crimes including murder, sexual slavery and using child soldiers.
+THE HAGUE, Netherlands (AP) — The International Criminal Court on Thursday convicted a former commander in the notorious Ugandan rebel group the Lord’s Resistance Army of dozens of war crimes and crimes against humanity ranging from multiple murders to forced marriages.

-The verdicts will decide whether Dominic Ongwen was a victim of atrocities, or a perpetrator.
-Or both.

-Defense lawyers cast Ongwen as a mentally damaged man who was effectively stripped of his free will by years of brutality in the ranks of the LRA after being captured on his way to school as a 9-year-old child.
+Dominic Ongwen, who was abducted by the shadowy militia as a 9-year-old boy and transformed into a child soldier and later promoted to a senior leadership rank, faces a maximum punishment of life imprisonment after being convicted of 61 offenses.

+The judgment outlined the horrors of the LRA’s attacks on camps for displaced civilians in northern Uganda in the early 2000s, and of Ongwen’s abuse of women forced to be his “wives.”

-“Mr. Ongwen is a victim and not a victim and perpetrator at the same time,” defense lawyers wrote in their closing brief at the end of the trial that began just over five years ago.
+Defense lawyers had argued that Ongwen was a “victim and not a victim and perpetrator at the same time.”

-Prosecutors, however, called Ongwen “a pivotal figure in the LRA’s campaign of terror across northern Uganda in the early 2000s” and told judges that he planned and directed attacks that left dozens dead.

-“He presided over a regime of human misery whereby children were forced to become murderers and sex slaves,” prosecutors argued in their final trial brief summing up their case.

-Prosecutors charged Ongwen with commanding an LRA unit that attacked camps for displaced people in northern Uganda in 2003 and 2004.
+But Presiding Judge Bertram Schmitt rejected those arguments, saying: “This case is about crimes committed by Dominic Ongwen as a fully responsible adult, as a commander of the LRA in his mid- to late 20s.”

+Reading a summary of the written judgment, Schmitt described the reign of terror unleashed by the LRA, which was founded and led by one of the world’s most-wanted war crimes suspects, Joseph Kony.

+Ongwen showed no emotion as the verdicts were read in court.
+Usually, defendants are ordered to stand as the presiding judge reads out the verdicts.
+In Ongwen’s case, there were so many that he was allowed to remain seated.

+“The LRA terrorized the people of northern Uganda and its neighboring countries for more than two decades.
+One LRA leader has at last been held to account at the ICC for the terrible abuses victims suffered,” said Elise Keppler, associate director of the International Justice Program of Human Rights Watch.
+“Would-be rights violators should take note that the law can catch up with them, even years later.”

-The court’s chief prosecutor, Fatou Bensouda, told judges at Ongwen’s trial that his traumatic upbringing in the cult-like militia led by one of the world’s most-wanted war crimes fugitives, Joseph Kony, could be a mitigating factor if he is convicted.
-But it could not be used as a defense against what Bensouda said was Ongwen’s choice “to embrace the murderous violence used by the LRA and make it a hallmark of the attacks carried out by his soldiers.”
+The court’s chief prosecutor, Fatou Bensouda, told judges at Ongwen’s trial that his traumatic upbringing in the cult-like militia led by Kony could be a mitigating factor, if he was convicted.
+But she said it could not be used as a defense against what Bensouda described as Ongwen’s choice “to embrace the murderous violence used by the LRA and make it a hallmark of the attacks carried out by his soldiers.”

 The Lord’s Resistance Army, which began in Uganda as an anti-government rebellion, is accused of atrocities including mass killings, recruiting boys to fight and keeping girls as sex slaves.
 At the peak of its power, the group was a notoriously brutal outfit whose members for years eluded Ugandan forces in the bushland of northern Uganda, where the civil war forced hundreds of thousands into camps for the internally displaced.